RAND CAPITAL CORPORATION

 Waivers of Compliance

 Waivers of compliance with this Policy will be granted only in unusual circumstances where good cause is clearly demonstrated.
 A request for a waiver must be presented in writing to the Chief Executive Officer and must specify the reasons why a waiver is considered to be appropriate.
-Waivers with respect to a director or executive officer may only be granted by the Audit Committee or the Board of Directors.
-Any waiver granted to a director or an executive officer must be disclosed to the Corporation’s stockholders under the Corporation’s reporting requirements on Form 8-K.
+Waivers with respect to a director or executive officer must be approved a majority of the non-conflicting Board of Directors.
+Any waiver granted to a director or an executive officer must be disclosed within four business days to the Corporation’s stockholders under the Corporation’s reporting requirements on Form 8-K.

 Method of Communication